C-Elegans/MacSE_CRT_Controller_Test/README.md

 # Notes
 Currently intended to be used with IceStorm/IceCube 2

+The top entity is my_clock.
+Admittedly this is not the greates design.
+Perhaps I will fix that.

 You will need to modify the PLL to use with Altera for example

 # Status